The-AI-Alliance/trust-safety-evals/docs/user-personae/user-personae.markdown

 ## User Personae for Evaluation

-There are a wide range of stakeholders in the AI space who can benefit from this project:
+There are a wide range of stakeholders in the AI space who can benefit from this initiative:

 * **Model Builders:** Who need to evaluate their models against desired criteria.
 * **Independent Software Vendors:** Companies providing AI-as-a-Service, including evaluations for safety.